History of medicine in the United States: Death and survival in the rival armies

-The hygiene of the training and field camps was poor, especially at the beginning of the war when men who had seldom been far from home were brought together for training with thousands of strangers.
-First came epidemics of the childhood diseases of chicken pox, mumps, whooping cough, and, especially, measles.
-Operations in the South meant a dangerous and new disease environment, bringing diarrhea, dysentery, typhoid fever, and malaria.
+Medicine in the 1860s did not know about germs and it tolerated bad hygiene.
+The risk was highest at the beginning of the war when men who had seldom been far from home were brought together for training alongside thousands of strangers who carried unfamiliar germs.
+Men from rural areas were twice as likely to die from infectious diseases as soldiers from urban areas.
+Recruits first encountered epidemics of the childhood diseases of chicken pox, mumps, whooping cough, and, especially, measles.
+Later the fatal disease environment included diarrhea, dysentery, typhoid fever, and malaria.
 Disease vectors were often unknown.
-The surgeons prescribed coffee, whiskey, and quinine.
+Bullet wounds often led to gangrene, usually necessitating an amputation before it became fatal.
+The surgeons used chloroform if available, whiskey otherwise.
 Harsh weather, bad water, inadequate shelter in winter quarters, poor sanitation within the camps, and dirty camp hospitals took their toll.
+This was a common scenario in wars from time immemorial, and conditions faced by the Confederate army were even worse since the Union blockade sharply reduced medical supplies; adequate food, shoes and warm clothing were in very short supply.